 Final Thoughts: Art Basel

-As the world’s largest art fair, Art Basel is definitely something worth seeing, especially if you’re a big art lover.
+As the world’s largest art fair, Art Basel is something worth seeing, especially if you’re a big art lover.
 Having modern and contemporary art in one place with so many other art lovers is awesome.

 In one central place, you can see art from all over the world over a couple of days.
 Aside from being in the heart of Basel, it’s easy to find as well.
 Wouldn’t it be awesome if you made your way to the next one in June next year?
 Of course, I would.